dkuku/gettext_pseudolocalize/README.md

 mix gettext.extract
 ```

-2. Merge them into the xx locale:
+2. Merge them into the xx locale - this is done automatically by the
+gettext_pseudolocalize task:

 ```bash
 mix gettext.merge priv/gettext --locale=xx